thenativeweb/wolkenkit-documentation/src/docs/latest/reference/creating-the-write-model/defining-commands/index.md

 const commands = {
   async issue (invoice, command) {
     // ...

+    const result = await validateInvoice();

+    // ...
   }
 };
 ```

-For a detailled list of a command's properties, see the [data structure of commands](../../data-structures/commands/).
+For a detailed list of a command's properties, see the [data structure of commands](../../data-structures/commands/).

 :::hint-warning
 > **Reserved command names**